 27. U.S. EPA may terminate the restrictions in Paragraphs 25 and 26, in whole or in part, in writing, as authorized by law.
 If requested by the U.S. EPA, such writing will be executed by the Respondent in recordable form and recorded with the Recorder of Deeds, Cook County, Illinois.
 Respondent may modify or terminate the above restrictions in whole or in part, in writing, with the prior written approval of U.S. EPA.
-Respondent may seek to modify or terminate, in whole or in part, the restrictions by submitting to U.S. EPA, for approval, a written application that identifies each such restriction to be terminated or modified, describes the terms of each proposed modification and includes proposed revision(s) to the Environmental Covenant and institutional control document described in this Section X (Environmental Covenants/Institutional Control Document).
-Each application for termination or modification will not interfere with, impair or reduce protection of human health and the environment.
-If U.S.
+Respondent may seek to modify or terminate, in whole or in part, the restrictions by submitting to U.S. EPA, for approval, a written application that identifies each such restriction to be terminated or modified, describes the terms of each proposed modification and includes proposed revision(s) to the Deed Restriction and institutional control document described in Section X (Deed Restrictions/Institutional Control

-EPA makes a determination that an application satisfies the requirements of this Paragraph, including the criteria specified above, U.S. EPA will notify Respondent in writing.
+Document).
+Each application for termination or modification of any restriction shall include a demonstration that the requested termination or modification will not interfere with, impair or reduce protection of human health and the environment.
+If U.S. EPA makes a determination that an application satisfies the requirements of this Paragraph, including the criteria specified above, U.S. EPA will notify Respondent in writing.
 If U.S. EPA does not respond in writing to a request to change land use within 90 days of its receipt of that request, unless Respondent agrees to extend this period beyond 90 days, U.S. EPA may be deemed to have denied the request.
-If a modification to or termination of restriction is approved, Respondent shall record the revised Environmental Covenant as approved by U.S. EPA, with the Recorder of Deeds, Cook County, Illinois.
+If a modification to or termination of restriction is approved, Respondent shall record the revised Deed Restriction as approved by U.S. EPA, with the Recorder of Deeds, Cook County, Illinois.